tent/tent.io/content/docs/index.md

 ### Users

-Tent users are called entities and are defined by a URI.
+Tent users are called entities and are identified by a domain name.

 **Example:** John Smith's entity might be `johnsmith.me`, implying a [HEAD request](http://en.wikipedia.org/wiki/HEAD_%28HTTP%29#Request_methods) to